Ephemerisle

-Ephemerisle is an annual week-long gathering that happens every July on the water in the Sacramento Delta.
+Ephemerisle is an annual week-long gathering every July on the water in the Sacramento Delta of California, United States.

 Several hundred attendees come together to form various "islands" made up of boats, rafts, docks, and barges.
 The attendees are a mix of burners, sailors, "delta rats", libertarians, and techies.
 Ephemerisle has no tickets and no central leadership.
 The one universally agreed upon rule is "no dying".

 Ephemerisle has been called Burning Man on the Water, but there is no official connection between the two events.

 History

 Ephemerisle was founded in 2009 by the Seasteading Institute to promote their ideas of autonomous communities in international waters.
 Patri Friedman, co-founder of the Seasteading Institute, was inspired by Burning Man to create Ephemerisle.
 With its ethos of libertarianism, Ephemerisle has been described as "a celebration of laissez-faire life" which would "give people the direct experience of political autonomy".

 Michael "Danger Ranger" Mikel, one of the co-founders of Burning Man, attended the first Ephemerisle.
 As the creator of Burning Man's internal safety force, he wanted to avoid Ephemerisle becoming "Burning Man with drowning".
 Chicken John designed the central platform at the first year of Ephemerisle.

 After the first year, the Seasteading Institute gave up the event due to prohibitive insurance costs.

 In the first year, approximately two-thirds of Ephemerisle's 100-plus attendees were Seasteaders.
 In 2012, there were approximately 300 attendees, a quarter of which were Seasteaders.
 In 2015, there were an estimated 500 attendees.